 WHERE IS THE BLUE LIGHT COMING FROM?

 Following is a spectral distribution map of a LED flat screen.
 From the distribution map, we can clearly see the LED flat screen emits a high intensity of visible blue light.
-This is an unbalanced distribution it contains very less red-light which is very unusual in natural sunlight.
+This is an unbalanced distribution that contains very less red-light, which is very unusual in natural sunlight.

 WHAT ARE THE EFFECTS OF BLUE LIGHT ON OUR HEALTH?